QbrainLTD/kshera_server/README.md

 ## Project Overview

-The Business Card Backend API serves as the backend of a business card management web application.
-This API allows users to create accounts, manage their profiles, and add business cards.
+The Business restaurant Backend API serves as the backend of a business restaurant management web application.
+This API allows users to create accounts, manage their profiles, and add business restaurants.
 It interacts with a MongoDB database and is built with robust security and validation mechanisms.

 ## Features and Technologies Used